carbon-language/carbon-lang/llvm/docs/CommandGuide/lit.rst

 .. option:: --show-tests

- List all of the the discovered tests and exit.
+ List all of the discovered tests and exit.

 EXIT STATUS
 -----------